 Relocating on your own entails looking for supplies as well.
-And if you wish to save some money, finding free materials is a good way to do it.
+And if you wish to reduce moving expenses, finding free materials is a good way to do it.

-One of the first helpful tips is to ask your friends and family if they have some boxes, duct tape, ropes, markers, or any other materials that will help you while you are packing furniture and other belongings.
+One of the first helpful packing tips is to ask your friends and family if they have some boxes, duct tape, ropes, markers, or any other materials that will help you while you are packing furniture, books, clothes, and other belongings.

 Also, check local grocery stores, ask around, and see if they have some crates they don’t use that you can take.
 Many liquor stores have boxes of various sizes and paper thickness.
 Those can be useful when you decide to pack glassware, box up electronics, or any other fragile object.

 There are many places online for you to find the best-sized boxes and other supplies as well.
 You can search on Facebook or Craigslist and look for free materials.
 And if you cannot find them free of charge, do some research on where to rent supplies such as a four-wheel dolly and loading ramps.
 If you decide to hire movers who offer packing services, their crew will bring all the necessary materials with them.